MonkeyIsNull/remote_ip_2_logger/README.md

 end
 ```

-And then add the `:remote_ip` to your Logger's metadata line:
+And then add the `:ip` to your Logger's metadata line:
 ```elixir
 config :logger, :console,
   format: "$time $metadata[$level] $message\n",